-Six issues Kamala Harris is campaigning on – and five she’d rather avoid
+Six issues Kamala Harris is campaigning on – and 5 she’d rather avoid

 Mr. Trump made clear Tuesday that this would be his campaign’s opening salvo against his new opponent.

-On a hastily organized press call, Mr. Trump accused Harris of a “willful demolition of American borders and laws” and warned that if she became president, she’d make the “invasion” of immigrants “exponentially worse.”
+On a hastily organized press call, Mr. Trump accused Ms. Harris of a “willful demolition of American borders and laws” and warned that if she became president, she’d make the “invasion” of immigrants “exponentially worse.”

 Polls have consistently found that border security is one of the top issues for voters in this election, and they give the Biden-Harris administration poor marks on that count.